 Sometimes we have such a need for symbols of love that we try to satisfy the need ourselves.
-We go shopping and buy our self gifts and use the reason that, “I am worth it,” or “I bought this because I love myself too much to pass it up.”
-We use an object as a trigger for our self love.
-If we really experienced the emotion of love for ourselves we wouldn’t’t need a symbol as a reminder.
-The emotion of love for ourselves is completely satisfying all by itself.
+We go shopping and buy our self-gifts and use the reason that, “I am worth it,” or “I bought this because I love myself too much to pass it up.”
+We use an object as a trigger for our self-love.
+If we really experienced the emotion of love for ourselves, we wouldn’t need a symbol as a reminder.
+The emotion of love for we are completely satisfying all by itself.
 When we really love ourselves there is no need to convince ourselves or anyone else what we feel emotionally.

-To make sure you understand someone ask questions for clarification
+To make sure you understand what love is to begin with, ask questions for clarification